kgisl/pythonFDP/units/glossary.md

 as expressions, such as the conditional `if`.
 Assignments are also statements, not expressions.

+The _evaluation of an expression_ produces a value, which is why expressions can appear on the right hand side of assignment statements.
+A value all by itself is a simple expression, and so is a variable.
+Evaluating a variable gives the value that the variable refers to.

 ## file object
 An object exposing a file-oriented API (with methods such as